getodk/docs/docs/central-server-audits.rst

 Server Audit Logs in Central
 ============================

-As of `version 0.6 <https://github.com/getodk/central/releases/tag/v0.6.0-beta.0>`_, ODK Central tracks and logs audit actions for most administrative actions performed on the server.
+ODK Central tracks and logs audit actions for most administrative actions performed on the server.
 The following actions are logged:

  - **Web User Actions**